Office Romance (2026 film): Production

-The film is starring Brett Goldstein and Jennifer Lopez and is co-written by Goldstein with Joe Kelly for Netflix.
+The film stars Brett Goldstein and Jennifer Lopez and was co-written by Goldstein with Joe Kelly for Netflix.
 Betty Gilpin joined the cast in February 2025.
-The following month, Edward James Olmos joined the cast, reuniting with Lopez after starring in Selena (1997).
+The following month, Edward James Olmos joined the cast, reuniting with Lopez after starring in Selena (1997) together, where they also played father and daughter.
 In April 2025, a number of cast members were announced including Bradley Whitford, Amy Sedaris, and Tony Hale.

-It is produced by Aaron Ryder and Andrew Swett for Ryder Picture Company, along with Goldstein, Joe Kelly, Lopez, Elaine Goldsmith-Thomas, and Benny Medina for Nuyorican Productions via the company's first-look deal with Netflix.
+It was produced by Aaron Ryder and Andrew Swett for Ryder Picture Company, along with Goldstein, Joe Kelly, Lopez, Elaine Goldsmith-Thomas, and Benny Medina for Nuyorican Productions via the company's first-look deal with Netflix.

-Ol Parker came onboard the project as director in November 2024.
+Ol Parker joined the project as director in November 2024.
 Principal photography began in New Jersey in March 2025, with filming locations including Kenilworth.
 Peter Lambert serves as the editor.

+Release

+Office Romance was released on Netflix on June 5, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 22 critics, indicating "mixed or average" reviews.

+Lisa Kennedy of The New York Times wrote, "The writers Goldstein and Joe Kelly attempt to cram a streaming season’s worth of character zigs into a two-hour film.
+Alas, the landing isn’t smooth."
+Monica Castillo of The AV Club wrote, "While the romance here feels tenuous at best, the comedy is in even worse shape, often mistaking uncomfortable oversharing for punchlines.
+If this was meant to be a return to form for Lopez, it’s not a satisfying comeback."

+In a positive review, Guy Lodge of Variety wrote, "Soft and cottony and just peculiar enough to be memorable, Office Romance gives the people what they want."
+Brian Truitt of USA Today wrote, "The film can’t escape all of the usual genre tropes or overt sentimentality, yet that's tempered by a bawdy sense of humor and fits of wild broad comedy."